-The top 10 specialized tech skills in greatest demand for IT jobs include:
+The top 10 specialized tech skills desired by employers include:1

-Meanwhile, the top 10 baseline information technology skills employers are looking for in IT candidates are:
+Furthermore, the top 10 baseline information technology skills employers seek in IT candidates are:2

 - Communication skills